Social Media vs. Multi-Channel Marketing: The Ultimate Strategy Guide for Real Estate Agents

 KPIs That Prove Multi-Channel Marketing Is Working

-You do not need a complex dashboard.
+You do not need a complicated dashboard.
 You need a few simple numbers that you check every week.
 The goal is to see how many people saw the offer, how many engaged, and how many booked a real conversation.

 Compliance, Targeting, And Respect For Data